uzh-bf/dev-challenge/README.md

 For part 1 of our challenge, you will need to create a small React application with basic Kanban board capabilities.
 More specifically, you should demonstrate that:

 - [ ] You can read and work based on predefined requirements.
-  - Your work needs to be based on the user stories we have defined and prioritized, see `REQUIREMENTS.md` or the Issues of this Github project.
+  - Your work needs to be based on the user stories we have defined and prioritized, see the Issues of this Github project.
 - [ ] You can work with `git` and consistently apply version control in your workflow.
   - Ensure that you use proper and consistent commit messages and branch names, if applicable.
 - [ ] You can work with React and Javascript packages.
-You can know the most important principles of React and Web Development and can write high-quality code.
+You know the most important principles of React and Web Development and can write high-quality code.
   - Ensure that your code is readable and well-structured.
   - Ensure that you apply the proper abstractions to solve your problems.

+### Constraints

+Your application must satisfy the following basic constraints:

+- It must be based on `React` and initialized with `create-react-app`.
+- It must apply the `react-kanban` library for logic related to Kanban interactions.
+- It must satisfy the acceptance criteria of all high-priority user stories (as defined below), plus one additional user story of your choosing.
+Any further work is optional.

+Besides these basic requirements, you may use any libraries or tools you like.
+For example, you could apply libraries and frameworks like `Semantic UI` or `Material UI` to help with styling.

 ## Part 2: Questions